8 Machine Learning (ML) Internships for High School Students

 Eligibility: High school students who are at least 16 years of age

-Program dates: 5-6 weeks during the summer (depends on the specific project)
+Program dates: 5-6 weeks during the summer (depending on the specific project)

 Location: Princeton University